-Gun-rights groups want to expand concealed-carry weapons laws
+Gun rights groups want to expand concealed-carry weapons laws

 A federal judge in Massachusetts has sided with gun-control advocates, upholding strict concealed-carry requirements in that state.
 An appeal is pending, and 19 state attorneys general petitioned the appeals court in April to reverse the ruling and strike down Massachusetts law.

-Gun-rights advocates point to last year’s high court ruling overturning the D.C. law.
+Gun rights advocates point to last year’s high court ruling overturning the D.C. law.
 The court in that case said the city’s law requiring residents to prove a “good reason” why they needed a concealed weapon was unconstitutional.

 “If the Supreme Court were to accept a case addressing the constitutionality of concealed-carry [laws], I feel confident that they would get it right,” said Tim Schmidt, founder of the U.S. Concealed Carry Association.